-Thus, via BCH formula, we can block-encode the two Hamiltonian terms.
-Applying Trotterization allows us to block-encode the entire Hamiltonian into the upper-left quadrant.
+Thus, via the BCH formula, we can block-encode the two Hamiltonian terms.
+Trotterizing allows us to block-encode the entire Hamiltonian into the upper-left quadrant.
 Thus, by setting the qubit to $\ket{0}$, we can approximate the Hamiltonian.
-The error scaling is as follows and is proven in \cref{apndx:error-jc}
+The error scaling is as follows and is proven in \cref{apndx:error-jc}: